Tompkins County Unique Natural Areas (UNAs)

 • To help people make informed choices about development in or near these areas

-How will landowners use the UNA Inventory?
+How do landowners use the UNA Inventory?

 UNA designations do not change the nature of private property.
 Public access to privately held land is entirely up to the individual landowner, and landowners have every right to post their property and enforce no-trespassing laws.